On asymptotic behaviour of solutions of the Dirac system and applications to the Sturm-Liouville problem with a singular potential: Introduction

+In Section 5 we concentrate on spectral problem \eqref{specy0}.
 The problem \eqref{specy0} was widely studied in the literature.
 Basic facts concerning the asymptotics of its eigenvalues and eigenfunctions can be found in \cite{Hryn2} and \cite{Hryn}.
 The authors of \cite{Hryn2} and \cite{Hryn} employed the method of transformation operators and used a factorized form of $l$ to obtain asymptotic formulas with remainder terms expressed in terms of Fourier sine coefficients.
 Their results were precise enough to study the inverse spectral problem for \eqref{specy0}, see, for instance, \cite{Alb1} and \cite{Alb2}.
 More detailed formulas, stated in Theorem \ref{evalue}, were obtained in \cite{S0}, \cite{SS} and \cite{Sav2006}.
-The approach of the latter papers relied on the so-called Pr\"{u}fer substitution, and it allowed one to derive asymptotic formulas for eigenvalues of \eqref{specy0} with remainders $\psi_{n}$ satisfying
+The approach of the latter papers relied on the Pr\"{u}fer substitution, and it allowed one to derive asymptotic formulas for eigenfunctions $y_n$ of \eqref{specy0} in the form where $y_{0,n}$ is a known function (the explicit formulation of it is given by \eqref{tezafw200}), and remainders $\psi_{1,n}$ satisfying